leezer3/OpenBVE-Documentation-Hugo/content/en/trains/train_xml/_index.md

 Currently, the size of particles is **only** controlled by the engine power level, but the aim is to add additional controllers at a later date.

-When a particle is generated, it's maximum final size will be determined by linearly interpolating between **MaximumSize** and **MaximumGrown** size using the engine power level.
+When a particle is generated, it's maximum final size will be determined by linearly interpolating between **MaximumSize** and **MaximumGrown** size.
 This number is fixed for the life of the particle.

+If no **Function** is specified, the interpolated size of the particle will be controlled by the power level of the engine, otherwise the result of **Function** will be used.